-The Program Committee will identify themes and choose 4 to 5 poster abstracts to merge into hour-long discussions on select topics.
-A discussant (Themed Discussion moderator) will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
+The Program Committee identifies themes among the accepted abstracts and selects up to 5 poster abstracts to merge into hour-long discussions.
+A discussant (Themed Discussion leader) will provide a 5-minute introduction outlining the state of the topic field, and then each presenter will give a brief overview of his or her poster (5 minutes) to summarize noteworthy results, conclusions, and discussion points.
 Discussants will interact with audience members and presenters to create a discussion that synthesizes the relevant information, covers key points of agreement and controversy, and draws comparisons to related work in the scientific field.
 The discussant will also provide a 5-minute conclusion summarizing key information of the session and posing important questions for future research.

 Presentation Length and Format